Dee-M123/DM-Project-Portfolio/README.md

 H3: There is no significant difference between the tenured employees and new hires when it comes to KPI goals being met, and average scores.

-H4: There is a weak but positive indication that the larger the department, the higher the number of trainings.
+H4: There is a weak but positive indication that the larger the department will have higher number number of trainings.
 Meeting One’s KPIs is not really influenced by department size.
 However, the number of awards is influenced by department size.

 # Key Insights and Conclusion